 Monday, February 7, 2011

-We visited a wildlife education center and trout hatchery last weekend.
+We visited a wildlife education center and trout hatchery in the Pisgah forest last weekend.
 These bold birds were hanging around waiting to have a meal, and they weren't skittish at all around us.
-One of them had a fish which he ate greedily as the others waited for a turn.
+One of them was greedily eating a fish as the others waited for a turn.
 We enjoyed watching these birds as much as looking at the fish in the hatchery.

 Along the nature trail, we were amazed at how this huge tree seemed to be perched on top of a rock, with nowhere for its roots to be planted.
 We learned that lichens grow on the rocks over time, and as soil sticks to them, they become places for trees and other plants to cling onto.
 Here is more about lichens.